Skip to content

 Details: how fetch pulls bookmarks

-Let's say you run jj git fetch --remote origin and, during the fetch, jj determines that the remote's "main" bookmark has been moved so that its target is now ahead of the local record in main@origin.
+Let's say you run jj git fetch --remote origin and, during the fetch, jj determines that the remote's main bookmark has been moved so that its target is now ahead of the local record in main@origin.

 jj will then update main@origin to the new target.
 If main@origin is tracked, jj will also apply the change to the local bookmark main.
 If the local target has also been moved compared to main@origin (probably because you ran jj bookmark set main), then the two updates will be merged.
 If one is ahead of the other, then that target will become the new target.
 Otherwise, the local bookmark will become conflicted (see the "Conflicts" section below for details).